mvemjsun/rSink/README.md

 ## Installation

+1. Clone the repo using `got clone git@github.com:mvemjsun/rSink.git`
-1. Install dependencies using `npm install`
+2. Install dependencies using `npm install`
-2. Run `npm run createdb` to create the sqlite database.
+3. Run `npm run createdb` to create the sqlite database.
-3. Run `node main.js` to start the server at port defind in package.json, defaults is 9294.
+4. Run `node main.js` to start the server at port defind in package.json, defaults is 9294.
-4. Direct your http requests to the server and get them logged.
+5. Direct your http requests to the server and get them logged.

 ## API